 This week inHusker history

 «1987: Wayne Meylan, two-time consensus All-America middle guard, dies at age 41 when his vintage P-51 Mustang fighter plane crashes in Michigan.
 Also killed is his passenger, John S. Colton III.
-Meylan was inducted into the College Football Hall of Fame in 1991, and three of the school records he set 45 years ago still stand. | A gentle side
+Meylan was inducted into the College Football Hall of Fame in 1991. | A gentle side

-1997: The Sporting News' preseason yearbook ranks a Big 12 team No. 1, but it's Colorado, not eventual champ Nebraska.
+1997: The Sporting News' preseason yearbook ranks a Big 12 team No. 1 in the nation, but it's Colorado, not eventual champ Nebraska.
 The Huskers are pegged at No. 9, and TSN's Mike Huguenin explains the reasoning to the Denver Post: "Nebraska has basically a two-team schedule, at Washington and at Colorado, and we think both of those teams will beat Nebraska."
-He adds: "We don't like Scott Frost as a quarterback. ...
+Also: "We don't like Scott Frost as a quarterback. ...
 He's not of Tommie Frazier's caliber." | 1997 results

 2002: Freshman cornerback Fabian Washington gets a jump on his Nebraska career.

 2007: The preseason magazines see a Top 25 finish for the 2007 Huskers.

 2012: The Husker Greats Foundation is launched to help former athletes in need.

 2017: A "strong group" of seniors has defensive coordinator Bob Diaco excited.